netsampler/goflow2/README.md

 }
 ```

-If you are using a log integration (eg: Loki with Promtail, Splunk, Fluentd, Google Cloud Logs, etc.),
+If you are using a log integration (e.g: Loki with Promtail, Splunk, Fluentd, Google Cloud Logs, etc.),
 just send the output into a file.
 ```bash
 $ ./goflow2 -transport.file /var/logs/goflow2.log